What is a Kerberoasting attack?

 Why are Kerberoasting attacks so prevalent?

 Adversaries go to great lengths to access user credentials via techniques like Kerberoasting because the ability to pose as a legitimate user helps the attacker avoid detection while advancing the attack path.
-Once on a system via credential theft, the hacker has access to any system, service or network the account is entitled to.
+After impersonation via credential theft, the adversary has access to any system, service or network the account is entitled to.
 Skilled attackers can also attempt to elevate their account privileges and move laterally throughout the network, collecting other account credentials, setting backdoors for future access and stealing data along the way.

 How do Kerberoasting attacks work?

-Kerberoasting attacks exploit a combination of weak encryption techniques and insecure or low-quality passwords.
+Kerberoasting attacks exploit a combination of weak encryption techniques and simple or low-complexity passwords.
 These attacks typically follow the below process:

-- The attacker, who appears to be a valid domain user, requests a Kerberos service ticket from the ticket granting service (TGS) using tools like GhostPack’s Rubeus or SecureAuth Corporation’s GetUserSPNs.py.
+- The threat actor uses the Domain User context to request a Kerberos service ticket from the ticket granting service (TGS) using tools like GhostPack’s Rubeus or SecureAuth Corporation’s GetUserSPNs.py.

-- The adversary receives a ticket from the Kerberos key distribution center (KDC).
-The ticket contains a hashed version of the account’s password, or Kerberos.
+- The threat actor receives a ticket from the Kerberos key distribution center (KDC).
+The ticket is encrypted with a hashed version of the account’s password.

-- The adversary captures the TGS ticket and Kerberos from memory and takes it offline.
+- The threat actor captures the TGS ticket and takes it offline.

-- The hacker attempts to crack the SPN value or service credential hash to obtain the service account’s plaintext password using brute force techniques or tools like Hashcat or JohnTheRipper.
+- The threat actor attempts to crack the SPN credential hash to obtain the service account’s plaintext password using brute force techniques or tools like Hashcat or JohnTheRipper.

-- With the service account password in hand, the adversary attempts to log in to the service account and is granted access to any service, network or system associated with the compromised account.
+- With the service account password in hand, the threat actor attempts to authenticate as the service account and is granted access to any service, network or system associated with the compromised account.

 - The attacker is then able to steal data, escalate privileges or set backdoors on the network to ensure future access.